RocketChat/docs-old/guides/administrator-guides/integrations/telegram.md

 ## Create Outgoing WebHook in Rocket.Chat

 * Create outgoing webhook and specify channel with the following url: `https://api.telegram.org/bot[myauthorization-token]/sendMessage?chat_id=[chat-id]`
-* chat-id should be your group id in Telegram, You can get it buy adding @RawDataBot to your group.
+* chat-id should be your group id in Telegram, You can get it buy adding @RawDataBot to your group

 ```javascript
 Message